 - Not many extras thrown in

-As for 4G… coverage is a little closer to 70%, according to most stats.
-4G signal is excellent and connections are very reliable in towns and cities - but if you're somewhere more rural, or plan on travelling, we'd recommend using Three's coverage checker to check you'll be able to connect.
+As for 4G… coverage is an impressive 99.8%, which means wherever you are in towns and cities throughout the UK, your 4G signal and connections should be excellent.
+It may be that in the odd rural location, your reception isn't quite as good as this - and so if you're somewhere more rural, or plan on travelling, we'd recommend using Three's coverage checker to check you'll be able to connect.

 Out of the four big networks - Three, EE, O2, and Vodafone - Three usually has the lowest priced plans.
 Tariffs are very reasonable, especially if you're springing for unlimited data (more on that below).